-STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2022

 As Accounting Officer of Charville Academy, I have considered my responsibility to notify the Academy board of directors and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the Academy and the Secretary of State for Education.
-As part of my consideration, I have had due regard to the requirements of the Academies' Financial Handbook 2020.
+As part of my consideration, I have had due regard to the requirements of the Academy Trust Handbook 2021.

-I confirm that I and the Academy board of directors are able to identify any material irregular or improper use of funds by the Academy, or material non-compliance with the terms and conditions of funding under the Academy's funding agreement and the Academies' Financial Handbook 2020.
+I confirm that I and the Academy board of directors are able to identify any material irregular or improper use of funds by the Academy, or material non-compliance with the terms and conditions of funding under the Academy's funding agreement and the Academy Trust Handbook 2021.

-I confirm that the following instances of material irregularity, impropriety or funding non-compliance discovered to date have been notified to the board of directors and ESFA.
-If any instances are identified after the date of this statement, these will be notified to the board of directors and ESFA:
+I confirm that no instances of material irregularity, impropriety or funding non-compliance discovered to date have been notified to the board of directors and ESFA.
+If any instances are identified after the date of this statement, these will be notified to the board of directors and ESFA.